2005–2006 Thai political crisis: Phra Phrom Erawan Shrine incident

 In the early hours of 21 March 2006, Thanakorn Pakdeepol, 27, broke into the Phra Phrom Erawan Shrine in central Bangkok and attacked the statue of the god Brahma with a hammer.
 After destroying the statue, he was attacked and beaten to death by several people in the vicinity.
 Thanakorn Pakdeepol had a history of mental illness and depression.
-Thai police are still investigating the case but it became complicated as the wrongdoer was beaten to death.
+Thai police are still investigating the case, but it was complicated by the fact that the wrongdoer was beaten to death.

 At an anti-Thaksin rally on 22 March, protest-leader Sondhi Limthongkul claimed that Thaksin Shinawatra masterminded the destruction of the idol to replace Brahma with a "dark force" aligned to Thaksin.
 Sondhi claimed that Thaksin hired Thanakorn through a Khmer black magic shaman.
 Sondhi also questioned "why was the man stomped to death after he smashed the statue?
-I have in-depth information about someone who is deeply obsessed with superstition[referring to Thaksin].
+I have in-depth information about someone who is deeply obsessed with superstition [referring to Thaksin].
 He wants to destroy Thao Maha Phrom so that he can rebuild it by himself and then bury "his stuff" in the statue.
 This is a way to avert ill omens."

-The vandal's father, Sayant Pakdeepol called Sondhi "the biggest liar I have ever seen".
+The vandal's father, Sayant Pakdeepol, called Sondhi "the biggest liar I have ever seen".
 Thaksin called Sondhi's accusations "insane".
 To date, Sondhi has refused to make public any details about his "in-depth information" regarding his accusations.